salah-jr/My-blog-articles/cm1wmeapc000t09li8mix15bs.md

 **1- APIs for Internal Developers First, External Developers Second:**

 Some companies build their APIs for internal developers first and then release them to external developers.
 There could be a number of motivations for this.
 One reason might be that the company sees potential value in adding an external API.
-This could create a devel‐ oper ecosystem, drive new demand for the company’s product, or enable other companies to build products that the company itself does not want to build.
+This could create a developer ecosystem, drive new demand for the company’s product, or enable other companies to build products that the company itself does not want to build.

 To take a look at a specific instance, let’s explore how Slack’s API started— Slack’s API began as an internal tool for its messaging platform but later evolved into a Developer Platform, allowing third-party developers to create integrations because the APIs were already tested and well used by internal developers.
 This move helped expand Slack’s ecosystem, though it also introduced challenges balancing the needs of internal developers with those of external developers who required API stability.